evolvedbinary/lwdita/README.md

 yarn run ts-node ./src/example.ts
 ```

-## How jdita Works
+## How JDita Works

-Jdita takes in documents in authoring format XDITA, and converts it to a document node tree.
+JDita takes in documents in authoring format XDITA, and converts it to a document node tree.

 XDITA is the LwDITA authoring format that uses XML to structure information.
 XDITA is a subset of DITA, with new multimedia element types added to support interoperability with HTML5.
 [Source: https://www.dita-ot.org/4.1/topics/lwdita-input](https://www.dita-ot.org/4.1/topics/lwdita-input)